All About Gap Insurance

 No long forms · No spam · No fees

 Gap insurance is one of those terms that you hear tossed around, but you may not have a firm idea of what it actually is.
-With the variety of insurance types out there, it’s understandable if you’re a little unsure if someone offered to sell you gap insurance.
-But if you know all about gap insurance, you’ll be a in a position to make a good decision should the opportunity arise.
+With the variety of insurance types out there, it would be understandable if someone offered to sell you gap insurance and you didn’t know how to respond.
+But if you know all about gap insurance, you’ll be in a position to make a good decision should the opportunity arise.

 The essential term here is “gap,” which can be understood in two ways:

 The first way is as an acronym: Guaranteed auto protection insurance.

 The second way is in the sense that gap insurance takes care of the “gap” between what you owe on a car and its actual value.

 In essence, these two ways of understanding gap insurance amount to the same thing, which is coverage of the difference between your car’s value and what you owe on a car loan.

 This “gap” exists only because of what is known as instant depreciation.
 If you go into a car dealership and purchase a new car for, let’s say, $40,000, then the moment you drive the car off the lot, the value drops significantly.
 It is the same exact car as before you purchased it, but the value drops because it is technically now a used car.
 The profit that the dealership makes is built into the original price but not into the actual value of the car.

 This might not be so bad if it weren’t for the fact that you have a loan on the original sale price, but the insurance will only cover the actual value of the car as it now stands with depreciation built in.
 That means that there is a potentially significant amount of money that you would need to continue paying on the car loan even if the car is totaled, the insurance is paid out, and you buy a new car.

 At the dealership, for example, a salesman may frighten you into a bad financial decision by insisting on the need for gap insurance.
 But their prices are likely worse than other sellers.
 Just as dealership loans tend to have worse interest rates, this same principle applies to gap insurance.